The next email is now under construction (not yet sent).

 Dear Prof. Dr. Steve Adler:

-So, I ask in light of your history and most recently events like the IAS PiTP, From Qubits to Spacetime, is it reasonable to consider Max Planck’s simple definition of time when we talk about the interior of the space-time?
+So, I ask in your light of history and of the PiTP, From Qubits to Spacetime, is it reasonable to consider Max Planck’s simple definition of time when we talk about the interiority of the space-time?

-Planck’s more simple formulation actually computes well with experimental results.
-And, if base-2 notation is applied to Planck Time, it certainly computes within every notation, not just at one second but throughout all 202 notations from Planck Time to the current time or age of the currently expanding universe, the Now.
+Rather surprisingly Planck’s more simple formulation actually computes well with experimental results.
+And, if base-2 notation is applied to Planck Time, of course, it computes well within every notation, not just at one second.
+It is defined by light!
+There is a small variable as each quantity is multiplied by 2.
+Yet, it appears to remain within .001% of the laboratory-defined speed of light throughout all 202 notations from Planck Time to the current time or age of the currently expanding universe,the Now.

-By inserting the other base units along this scale of the universe, the data sets becomes more challenging, yet the simple correspondence between length and time tells a profound story.
-The correspondence with mass and charge, though stretches the imagination, but still retains a deep logic and continuity.
+By inserting the other base units along this scale of the universe, the data sets become more challenging, yet the simple correspondence between length and time tells a profound story.
+The correspondence with mass and charge, though stretching the imagination, still retains a deep logic and continuity.

 Might you comment?
 Just nonsense?